Ong Seok Kim: Other Schools

 In the 1930s, 1940s and 1950s, Ong represented Chinese schools in the Manjung District in various activities and functions pertaining to Chinese education such as the training of Chinese school teachers and raising their employment conditions, in fundraising, and in meetings to raise academic standard and organizing and conducting sporting activities.
 Records of Khuen Hean Primary School [now known as SJK (C) Khuen Hean], Changkat Keruing, show that Ong made early donations to the school in 1936 for its upgrade, maintenance and purchase of school equipment.
 For his contribution, he was installed an honorary committee member of the School Board.
 In 1936 and 1937, Ong made donations and played a role in helping Kuok Min Primary School [now known as SRJ (C) Kuok Min] in Sitiawan, to raise funds for its expansion and repair, purchase of school equipments and maintenance of school facilities and amenities.
 A total of $10,000 was raised in the fundraising campaign.
 In 1941, Ong was elected Vice-Chairman of the School Board, Pei Ching Primary School [now known as SJK (C) Pei Ching] in Beruas, Manjung District.
 In 1946, he founded Betong Primary School in Thailand where he had some rubber land.
 He was an adviser and an Inspector of the School.
 He was also Honorary Chairman of the School Board of Pei Min Primary School [now known as SJK (C) Pei Min] in Segari, and Eng Ling Primary School [now known as SJK (C) Eng Ling] in Lumut, all located in the Manjung District.
 He was a member of the School Board of Simpang Empat English School (aka Gandhi School) in Sitiawan for many years.

 Personal life

 Ong had three wives, marrying the first in China and the other two in Malaya.
 As was the custom among Chinese of that era, he never divorced any of them.
 Together, they had 44 children, comprising 29 sons and 15 daughters, including five who were adopted.

 Awards and Passing

-Ong was appointed a Justice of the Peace (J.P.) in 1963 by the Sultan of Perak; and awarded the Kesatria Mangku Negara (KMN) by the King of Malaysia in 1964, a few months before his passing.
+Ong was appointed a Justice of the Peace (J.P.) in 1963 by the Sultan of Perak; and awarded the Kesatria Mangku Negara (KMN) by the Yang di-Pertuan Agong in 1964, a few months before his passing.

 In 1962, at the age of 78, Ong withdrew from public life after 50 years of service to the community.
 He died on 31 May 1964, approaching the age of 80.
 Ong is buried in the Sitiawan Chinese Cemetery, a cemetery he established, alongside his 2nd and 3rd wives.